Oil sands tailings ponds (Canada): AER on cost of clean-up of tailings ponds

 On 7 August 2018 PricewaterhouseCoopers, the trustee for Chinese investors who purchased Sequoia Resources Ltd in 2016, launched a lawsuit against Perpetual Energy Inc. in an "unprecedented bid to void" the 2016 sale of Perpetual Energy Inc.'s subsidiary called Perpetual Energy Operating Corp.
 (PEOC) now known as Sequoia Resources Ltd to Chinese investors.
 An article in The Globe and Mail said that this appears to be the "first attempt by a bankruptcy trustee in Alberta to have a previous oil and gas transaction unwound."
 It could "introduce major new risks to the [oil and gas] industry's ability to buy and sell assets and could also deliver a severe blow to Perpetual."
 The lawsuit alleges that Perpetual and its CEO Susan Riddell Rose "knew the deal would sink the buyer".
 Perpetual says that "the claim is without merit".

 In a public statement released on 8 August 2018, AER CEO Jim Ellis, who had been CEO since AER's creation in 2013, took the "unusual step" of admitting that the Sequoia "situation has exposed a gap in the system" that needed to be fixed and "raised questions" about how to proceed in the future.

 On 1 November 2018 AER CEO Jim Ellis apologized for failing to report "that cleaning up after the province's oil and gas industry would cost $260 billion".
 On 2 November he announced his retirement as CE0.

 At Canadian federal government level, in May 2023, passing of Bill S-5 to update the Canadian Environmental Protection Act was reported as having slowed because of Liberal Party support for an amendment proposed by the New Democratic Party.
 The amendment stipulated that "... the federal government has the power to compel the production of information about tailings ponds".

+Cleanup technology funding (2026)

+In March 2026, the Alberta government announced $46 million in TIER funding for nine cleanup-technology projects — a small fraction of the $130–260 billion in estimated oilsands liability reported in 2018.
+The funding was announced alongside a provincial plan to introduce a 120-day regulatory approval timeline for energy projects deemed to be in the provincial interest, part of a broader strategy to double Alberta's oil and gas production by 2035.